Jab Tak Hai Jaan

-The film marked Chopra’s return to directing after Veer-Zaara (2004), and was his final directorial venture before his death in October 2012.
-It also marked the fourth collaboration between Chopra and Khan, and the first between Khan and Kaif.
-Sharma and Khan reunited after their earlier work in Rab Ne Bana Di Jodi (2008).
-Principal photography took place across London, Ladakh, and Kashmir, with cinematography by Anil Mehta and music composed by A. R. Rahman, with lyrics by Gulzar.
+Jab Tak Hai Jaan marked Chopra's fourth film to feature Khan in the lead role, and the second collaboration between Khan and Sharma, following Rab Ne Bana Di Jodi (2008), which was the debut film of Sharma.
+The film also marked the first collaboration between Khan and Kaif.
+Chopra made his return to direction after Veer-Zaara (2004).
+It was also the posthumous film of Chopra, who died in October 2012, prior to the film's release.

-Released theatrically on 13 November 2012 during the Diwali weekend, Jab Tak Hai Jaan received positive reviews from critics, who praised Chopra’s direction and the performances of Khan and Sharma, while noting the film's conventional storyline.
-It emerged as one of the highest-grossing Indian films of the year, earning ₹235.66 crore (US$28 million) worldwide, and became the third highest-grossing Hindi film overseas at the time, following 3 Idiots (2009) and My Name Is Khan (2010).
+Released during the six-day Diwali weekend beginning on 13 November 2012, Jab Tak Hai Jaan received positive reviews from critics who praised Chopra's direction and the performances of Khan, Kaif, Sharma, but criticised the predictable plot.
+The film earned ₹235.66 crore worldwide and emerged as one of the year's top-earning films.
+It became the 3rd highest-grossing Bollywood film overseas at that time after 3 Idiots (2009) and My Name Is Khan (2010).

-At the 58th Filmfare Awards, the film received seven nominations, including Best Actor (Khan), and won four awards, including Best Supporting Actress (Sharma) and Best Lyricist (Gulzar for "Challa").
+At the 58th Filmfare Awards, the film received 7 nominations, including Best Actor (Khan), and won 4 awards, including Best Supporting Actress (Sharma) and Best Lyricist (Gulzar for "Challa").